Politics

 Share

-Speaking to the press, Ekpo acknowledged the and reassured the public of swift intervention.
-“I became aware of the long queue along Airport Road at NIPCO yesterday,” he stated, clarifying that although the is a private venture with NNPCL, he had taken immediate steps by contacting EPP Gas to explain the shortage.
+Speaking to the press, Ekpo acknowledged the situation and reassured the public of swift intervention.
+“I became aware of the long queue along Airport Road at NIPCO yesterday,” he stated, clarifying that although the project is a private venture with NNPCL, he had taken immediate steps by contacting EPP Gas to explain the shortage.

-Ekpo emphasized that adequate gas exists domestically, that the issue might stem from infrastructure limitations rather than supply shortages.
+Ekpo emphasized that adequate gas supply exists domestically, suggesting that the issue might stem from infrastructure limitations rather than supply shortages.
 “We have to try as much as possible to improve infrastructure for gas delivery,” he said.
 “What we produce in our country is more than enough.”
 He further highlighted that NIPCO had initially committed to having 12 functional CNG stations, and after a meeting with NNPC and EPP Gas, he expected quick solutions.

-Ekpo underscored the financial and environmental benefits of CNG, stating that it provides substantial savings for users to conventional fuels.
+Ekpo underscored the financial and environmental benefits of CNG, stating that it provides substantial savings for users compared to conventional fuels.
 “The switch to CNG is both economical and eco-friendly,” he said, reassuring Nigerians that CNG’s place in the country’s energy landscape is here to stay.

 In response to the public’s concern, Ekpo committed to enhancing the country’s CNG infrastructure and informing the public about the ongoing efforts to expand CNG availability.
-His statement reflects the government’s determination to logistical hurdles and ensure smoother access to this fuel option.
+His statement reflects the government’s determination to address logistical hurdles and ensure smoother access to this affordable fuel option.

 Share